ericonyeka2/ericonyeka2/README.md

 <a href="https://www.linkedin.com/in/eric-onyeka-65b65a374/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent computer science graduate with a strong interest in technology and a passion for solving complex problems.
+I am a recent software engineering graduate with a strong interest in technology and a passion for solving complex problems.

 ## Objective